ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 When planning for migration, review the following considerations:

 * Be sure to factor a maintenance window into your schedule.
-* Migration might require configuration changes to an on-premises configuration.
+* Migration might require configuration changes to a private cloud configuration.